 After the initial work is done, resulting in a straightforward acousmatic work, selected areas are channelled into a separate headphone feed.
 The headphones are given to a performer who is instructed only to imitate the sounds heard.
 Performers have had a few varying interpretations of these instructions so far.

-Ricardo Climent uses the approach to tease out non-idiomatic performances from studio situations in which he needs 'non-idiomatic' improvisations from instrumentalists to use as sound sources. (an oversimplification, but I can't find the paper on it anywhere!)
+Ricardo Climent uses the approach to tease out non-idiomatic performances in studio situations when he records instrumentalists to use as sound sources. (an oversimplification, but I can't find the paper on it anywhere!)
 I recall, but I'm not positive, that he may have used the same technique when building the violin piece Koorean Air(2010) with ftp://2368784_rick:@ricknance.org//ricknance.org/pgs/myarts-pg5.htmlDarragh Morgan.

 Two cellists with two very different results.
 Maybe it's something to be described through some sort of alchemical maths.
 The modeling of sound, by sound, gives 0 degrees of freedom, and results in infinite variation.